 \subsection{Implementation}

-The domain decomposition framework is incorporated into the preconditioned Richardson iteration Eq.~\eqref{eq:wavesim_iter}, but with the operators $L$ and $V$ computed for and applied to each subdomain.
-Thus, the fast convolution with $\inv{(L+I)}$ is computed for each subdomain $s$ as $\inv{(L_s+I)}$.
-It is the same for all subdomains of the same size and needs to be computed only once in that case.
-As discussed in Section~\ref{sec:domain_decomp}, operator $V$ has three contributions, i.e. the scattering potential on the diagonal, which is now applied over the subdomains, the wrapping corrections $C$, and the transfer corrections (off-diagonal blocks of $A$).
-The steps for computing and applying the operator $V$ for every subdomain $s$ are as below: \begin{enumerate} \item Compute corrections ($C_{ss}\bm{x}_{s}$) for all edges based on the correction matrix $C_{ss}$ (described in Section~\ref{sec:domain_decomp}).
-Note that $C_{ss}$ is a highly sparse matrix as the correction is truncated to $t\ll N$ points at the edge of the subdomain. \item Transfer these edge corrections to the neighbouring subdomains. \item Apply the scattering potential. \item \emph{Add} the edge corrections from the current subdomain, corresponding to the wrapping corrections $C_{ss}$. \item \emph{Subtract} the edge corrections coming from the neighbouring subdomains, which correspond to the transfer corrections $A_{s,s\pm1}$, where the subscript $s\pm1$ represents the neighbouring subdomains. \end{enumerate} We define the relative residual $\epsilon\coloneqq\norm{\Gamma^{-1} \left( \bm{y} - A\bm{x}^{(n)} \right)}/\norm{\inv{\Gamma} \bm{y}}$, where $\norm{\cdot}$ is the Euclidean norm.
-For the domain decomposition case, the global residual is given by $\sqrt{\sum_s \epsilon_s^2}$, where the summation is over all subdomains $s$.
-We use a threshold value $10^{-6}$ as the stopping criterion.
-After the iteration has converged, the fields from the different subdomains are combined to give the final solution of the global field $\bm{x}$.
+The domain decomposition framework is incorporated into the preconditioned Richardson iteration (Eq.~\eqref{eq:wavesim_iter}), but with the operators $L$ and $V$ computed for and applied to each subdomain.
+Thus, the fast convolution with $\inv{(L+I)}$ is computed for each subdomain $s$ as $\inv{(L_{ss}+I)}$ (see Figs.~\ref{fig:decompose}b and \ref{fig:truncate}b).

+\one{As discussed in Section~\ref{sec:domain_decomp}, operator $V$ has three contributions, i.e., the scattering potential on the diagonal, the communication between the subdomains (off-diagonal blocks) and the wrapping artefacts with the opposite sign to $L$ in the diagonal blocks.
+The steps for applying the operator $V_{ss}$ for every subdomain $s$ are as below: \begin{enumerate} \item Compute the edge corrections (e.g., $A_{12}\bm{x}_{2}$) for all faces of all subdomains, using only $t$ voxels at the edges. \item Transfer the edge corrections to neighbouring subdomains. \item Apply the scattering potential, i.e., the diagonal elements of $V_{ss}$. \item \emph{Subtract} the edge corrections from the current subdomain (removes wrapping artefacts). \item \emph{Add} the edge corrections coming from the neighbouring subdomains (adds the field entering from the neighbouring subdomains). \end{enumerate}}

+\one{The above procedure replaces the original implementation of $V$ and does not affect the iteration in Eq.~\eqref{eq:wavesim_iter} itself.}